backstage/backstage/packages/core-app-api/api-report.md

 import { OpenIdConnectApi } from '@backstage/core-plugin-api';
 import { PendingOAuthRequest } from '@backstage/core-plugin-api';
 import { PinnipedSupervisorApi } from '@backstage/core-plugin-api';
-import { pinnipedSupervisorApiRef } from '@backstage/core-plugin-api';
+import { pinnipedSupervisorAuthApiRef } from '@backstage/core-plugin-api';
 import { ProfileInfo } from '@backstage/core-plugin-api';
 import { ProfileInfoApi } from '@backstage/core-plugin-api';
 import { PropsWithChildren } from 'react';